 – Have a family reunion; Fun date, etc.

-After you are all done, you get to enjoy your creation or take it home to brag about.
+After you are all done you get to enjoy your creations together.

 Classes last approximately two hours and are held at:

 Watson Lake Inn at 3155 N State Route 89.

 All ingredients and recipes will be provided by the instructor.

 Private classes for groups of 4-8 or more are available upon request, please contact us for more information, or call 262-899-0200

 Unable to attend a class with Chef Gebauer?

 You’re in luck.
 Chef Gebauer has several published works.
 And he has a new work coming out in the near future as well.